iqbalyarkhan/old-website/content/2020-02-14--Undirected-Graphs.md

 ![Undirected-Graph](images/graphs/undirectedgraph.png) [Image Credit - Undirected Graph](http://www.algolist.net/Data_structures/Graph/Internal_representation)

 How would we go about representing a graph in our code?
 As you can notice, there is no defined structure.
 It is hard to determine what our left and right child is going to be for each node.
-To represent a graph in memory, we've got 2 methods: (the methods below are for undirected graphs)
+To represent an undirected graph in memory, we've got 2 options: